Pacific College Mission Statement

 Pacific recognizes a spiral-like process in the endeavor to learn.
 Observation and reason lead to knowledge.
 After obtaining foundation material in the classroom setting, the student applies this material in the clinical setting.
 The clinical application leads to a deeper understanding of the original foundation material, which in turn leads to enhanced clinical practice and new academic advancement.
 Pacific also recognizes that learning is an individual achievement, though one in which others can, and often must, be of assistance.
 Pacific will assist by providing a tested curriculum, quality instruction, educational resources, personal support systems, structure, and a good dose of inspiration.

-Pacific encourages study groups and instructional methods designed to maximize the abilities of students with varying learning styles.
+Pacific encourages study groups and instructional methods designed to maximize the abilities of alternative medicine students with varying learning styles.
 Yet, in the end there is no substitute for time spent with effort.
 Pacific will provide the best personnel and instructional design realizing that it is the student who possesses the indispensable learning tools: a mind and determination.

 So, to what will students of Pacific College apply their academic abilities?
-We believe that it is essential that practitioners of Oriental medicine thoroughly understand and have the ability to communicate,and apply the wide variety of theories and techniques of Oriental medicine.
+We believe that it is essential that practitioners of Oriental medicine thoroughly understand and have the ability to communicate,and apply the wide variety of theories and techniques of massage and acupuncture and other aspects of Oriental medicine.
 Additionally, to create a safe and successful practice and to positively represent Oriental medicine in today's medical culture the acupuncturist must understand the principles of modern medicine and have the ability to communicate in a professional manner with all healthcare practitioners.
 It is imperative that practitioners with primary care responsibilities have the ability to think critically, challenge traditional theories and practices, and imagine new possibilities.
 Pacific believes that even its non-primary care students, i.e., its advanced body therapy students, should be exposed to the underlying principles of Oriental medicine in order to anchor their evaluative and critical-thinking skills in a time-tested, accessible medical system.

 2. To enable graduates of its Master's degree programs to function as primary healthcare providers, to apply the principles of Oriental and natural healing, and to become an integral part of the modern healthcare system.
 Pacific College interns and graduates are increasingly participating in multidisciplinary biomedical settings.
 See our catalog for examples.